Breadcrumbs navigation

 L.H.M.
 Ling Outstanding First Book Prize

 The L.H.M.
-Ling Outstanding First Book Prize is now in its fourth year.
-The prize will be awarded for an original and innovative book published in any field of International Studies by an early career scholar.
-The book must have been published during the course of the 12 months up to 31 December 2023.
+Ling Outstanding First Book Prize is now in its fifth year.
+The prize will be awarded for an original and innovative first book published in any field of International Studies by an early-career scholar.
+The book must have been published during the course of the 12 months up to 31 December 2024.
 The aim of the prize is to recognise outstanding early career research in the discipline, and to honour the work of L.H.M.
 Ling.

 L.H.M.
 Ling was Professor of International Affairs at the New School and recipient of the 2018 ISA’s Feminist Theory and Gender Studies’ Eminent Scholar Award.
 One of International Studies’ most curious scholars, Lily’s work stretched across postcolonialism, feminism, Daoism and worldism.
 Lily is equally remembered for her generosity and compassion, present both in her writing and in her engagement with graduate students, colleagues and wider members of the academic community.
 We are grateful to Lily’s family for their willingness and generosity in agreeing to name this important prize in her memory.